St. Paul Pioneer Press: History

 On March 10, 1999, the day before the University of Minnesota men's basketball team was to begin play in the NCAA Tournament, the Pioneer Press published a story written by George Dohrmann with allegations that a staffer wrote coursework for many Minnesota basketball players within the past five years.
 Immediately, Minnesota suspended four players suspected of academic fraud, and in 2000, the NCAA vacated all postseason appearances by Minnesota from 1994 to 1998 and docked scholarships for four years, among other penalties.
 Dohrmann would win a Pulitzer Prize for beat reporting in 2000 for his reports on the scandal.
 Dohrmann and his editor prepared for hostile reactions to the newspaper from the local community.
-Minnesota governor Jesse Ventura accused the Pioneer Press of timing the article to be published around NCAA Tournament time for the sake of "sensationalism journalism," and the Pioneer Press got many hostile calls and letters in response to the story.
+Minnesota governor Jesse Ventura accused the Pioneer Press of timing the article to be published around NCAA Tournament time for the sake of "sensationalism journalism", and the Pioneer Press got many hostile calls and letters in response to the story.

 In 2004 the Pioneer Press made news itself.
 The great-great-grandson of George Thompson, a former owner/editor of the paper, took a 1914 pocket watch of his grandfather's to the Antiques Roadshow when it came to St. Paul.
 There he learned it was not ordinary, with an estimated value of $250,000.
 Afterward, the grandson sent the watch to Sotheby's, where it sold for $1.5 million.
 The Pioneer Press Patek Philippe is on display at the Patek Philippe Museum in Geneva.
 In 2020 the show updated its appraisal of the watch's value to $2–3 million.

 The McClatchy Company acquired the paper in June 2006 when it bought Knight Ridder.
 As owner of the Star Tribune, McClatchy had to sell the Pioneer Press because of antitrust concerns.
 The Pioneer Press was subsequently sold by McClatchy to MediaNews Group later in the year.

 The hedge fund Alden Global Capital now owns a controlling share of the Pioneer Press.
 In its operating year of 2017, The Pioneer Press under Alden announced a profit of $10 million with a 13% operating margin after Alden cut the newspaper's workforce to around 60 people.
 Alden has faced notable criticism for this from editorial staff of The Denver Post.

+In 2006 the Pioneer Press had 206 reporters, copy-editors, and editors who were members of a union.
+By September 2023, that number had dropped to 29.